 Remember: standard type is not designed for jogging.
 If you want your baby to keep you company while you are running, you need to choose a jogger.

 Today standard strollers are actually very convertible.
 They have everything you will ever need because they include many different add-ons.
 If you plan to have many kids and you want to invest your money in a good stroller that will serve you for years, this is the best type for you.

 Most of the strollers in this type have option where you can replace the seat with a bassinet and convert it into a pram.
 For example, higher-end products like UPPAbaby Vista or Bugaboo Cameleon 3 include a bassinet.

 They have also option of using infant car seat adapter and convert the standard stroller to travel system.
 If you want that option you should look for models that are compatible with car seats.
-One different between convertible stroller and travel system is that the first one needs an adapter to install a car seat and the latter one doesn’t require any adapters.
+One difference between convertible stroller and travel system is that the first one needs an adapter to install a car seat and the latter one doesn’t require any adapters.

 |Price range: from $100 to $1000 (depending on the brand, model, accessories and add-ons)|

 |Smart and long-term investment, this stroller will grow up with your children.||Heavier than umbrella type, so it can be difficult to carry on the public transportation.|